By default, Cumulus Linux has two user accounts: cumulus and root.

 root@host:~# ssh-keygen -t rsa

-You are prompted to enter a file in which to save the key (/root/.ssh/id_rsa).
+- At the prompt, enter a file in which to save the key (/root/.ssh/id_rsa).
 Press Enter to use the home directory of the root user or provide a different destination.

-You are prompted to enter a passphrase (empty for no passphrase).
+At the prompt, enter a passphrase (empty for no passphrase).
 This is optional but it does provide an extra layer of security.